andyl/vim-projectionist-elixir/README.md

 Vim file navigation for Elixir projects

-This plugin supplies quick-nav links for Elixir projects.
-It gives commands to jump between an Elixir source file and it's associated test.
+This plugin supplies quick-nav links for Elixir projects.  **Alternate File Navigation** gives commands to jump between an Elixir source file and it's associated test.  **Related File Navigation** gives commands to jump between Phoenix controllers, views and templates.

-This plugin is going to work with `mix` projects where source files are stored under the `lib` directory and corresponding test files are stored under `test`.

-To work with umbrella projects, you'll need to put a custom `.projections.json` file in the root directory of your umbrella project.

-To quickly generate a `.projections.json` file for an umbrella project, see the [ex_projections][l1] project.

 Install using `Plug` in your `.vimrc`: